awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 - **Cost-effective**: you're only billed for unique data across all branches, and they scale to zero when not in use (you can configure this behavior for every branch).
 - **Ready to use**: branches will have the parent branch's schema and all its data (you can also include data up to a certain point in time).

-Every Neon branch has a unique Postgres connection string, so they're completely isolated from one another.
+Every Neon branch has a unique LangChainconnection string, so they're completely isolated from one another.

 ```bash
 # Branch 1